 • Color variants.
 Position your color customization near the size chart so customers can quickly sift through their options.

 Another highly important piece of product overview is the call-to-action (CTA) button.
 Make your CTA large and visible to nudge your customers to complete the purchase.
-Choose a color that stands out against the rest of your e-commerce product page design.
+Choose a color that stands out against the rest of your ecommerce product page design.
 There is no need to get creative with CTA wording.
 Go for the tried-and-true classics like “Add to Cart”, “Buy Now” or “Sign Up”.
 Otherwise, you risk confusing the reader.

 The British luxury fashion store Burberry knows everything about crafting a compelling product overview.
 Just look at the photo below:

-e-commerce product page content Burberry
+ecommerce product page content Burberry

 A bird’s eye view on the Burberry’s product page layout shows: